mauriciojost/mauriciojost.github.io/_posts/2017-08-17-jvm-memory-spaces.markdown

 comments: true
 ---

 In this occasion I will explain what are the Java Memory Spaces.
-You should be interested if you're a developper often struggling to understand what an `OOM` or `OutOfMemoryError` is, what `PermGen` is, or what `heap memory` is.
+You should be interested if you're a developer often struggling to understand what an `OOM` or `OutOfMemoryError` is, what `PermGen` is, or what `heap memory` is.

 I will also address why Memory Spaces are such a good idea, how their usage can be measured from a JVM, and where to find documentation about them.